igor-baiborodine/kiroule.com/content/article/use-video-embeds-in-hugo-theme.md

 Because Hugo provides shortcodes for two of the most popular video-sharing providers, YouTube and Vimeo, posting videos from them doesn't require any extra effort.
-However, the provided `youtube` shortcode lacks privacy, which can be easily addressed by implementing your custom shortcode.
-If you want to publish a video from any other provider, this can be achieved by either using a raw HTML `iframe` embed or encapsulating it in a custom shortcode.
+However, the provided `youtube` shortcode lacks privacy, which can be easily addressed by implementing your custom YouTube shortcode.
+If you want to publish a video from any other provider, then this can be achieved by either using a raw HTML `iframe` embed or encapsulating it in a custom shortcode.
 I also want to point out that the presented solution for creating video embed shortcodes can be applied to audio embedding.

 Continue reading the series ["Hugo Theme Recipes"](/series/hugo-theme-recipes/):
 {{< series "Hugo Theme Recipes" >}}